Peng-Rao/ACA_notes/main.typ

 + _Instruction Fetch(IF)_: Send the program counter (PC) to memory and fetch the current instruction from memory.
 Update the PC to the next *sequential instruction* by adding 4 (because each instruction is 4 bytes) to the PC.
 + _Instruction decode/register fetch cycle (ID)_: Decode the instruction and read the registers corresponding to register source specifiers from the register file.
 Do the equality test on the registers as they are read, for a possible branch.
 Sign-extend the offset field of the instruction in case it is needed.
 Compute the possible branch target address by adding the sign-extended offset to the incremented PC.
 + _Execution/effective address cycle (EX)_: The ALU operates on the operands prepared in the prior cycle, performing one of three functions, depending on the instruction type.
-+ _Memory access (MEM)_: If the instruction is a load, the memory does a read using the effective address computed in the previous cycle.
-If it is a store, then the memory writes the data from the second register read from the register file using the effective address.
++ _Memory access (MEM)_: If the instruction is a *load*, the memory does a read using the effective address computed in the previous cycle.
+If it is a *store*, then the memory writes the data from the second register read from the register file using the effective address.
 + _Write-back cycle (WB)_: Write the result into the *register file*, whether it comes from the memory system (for a load) or from the ALU (for an ALU instruction).

 == Implementation of RISC-V processor